rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 * `key` - generates *CREATE MASTER KEY* statements
 * `source` - generates *CREATE EXTERNAL DATA SOURCE* statements
 * `script` - generates a script using specified template.
 Accepts a file name from *templates* sub-folder or a fully-qualified file name.
+* `sqlcmd` - prepare a batch file for executing all files in the current directory with *SqlCmd* utility.

 ## Folder structure
 `./config` - all the config files.
 The names are hardcoded.